Royal Scots Dragoon Guards: Traditions

 The Loyal Toast is drunk at formal dinners in the Mess and is always taken seated, except when Royalty is present.
-On evenings when a military band is present, besides playing God Save the King the band also plays "God Bless the Prince of Wales", an old 3rd Dragoon Guards custom, and the "Imperial Russian Anthem" in memory of Tsar Nicholas II, the Colonel-in-Chief of the Scots Greys, killed with his family during the Russian Civil War (1918).
+On evenings when a military band is present, besides playing God Save the King the band also plays "God Bless the Prince of Wales", an old 3rd Dragoon Guards custom, and the "Imperial Russian Anthem" in memory of Tsar Nicholas II, the Colonel-in-Chief of the Scots Greys, murdered with his family during the Russian Civil War (1918).

-Pipes and Drums
+Pipes and drums

 The regiment has its own pipe band, who were first formed in 1946 and tour widely, performing in competitions, concerts and parades.
 It was the first official organized pipes and drums in the history of the regiment.
-Their most famous piece is "Amazing Grace", which reached number one in the charts in the United Kingdom, Ireland, Australia, New Zealand, Canada and South Africa in 1972.
+Their most famous piece is "Amazing Grace", which reached number one in the charts in the United Kingdom, Ireland, Australia, New Zealand, Canada, and South Africa in 1972.
 The track sold over seven million copies by mid 1977, and was awarded a gold disc.
 The track was also featured in the 1978 version of Invasion of the Body Snatchers.
+In Canada, the originating LP, Farewell To The Greys, was number nine for four weeks, beginning 24 June 1972.

 The band released a new CD in late November 2007 through Universal Music, featuring a number of classic pipe tunes along with some modern arrangements, which was recorded while the regiment was based in Iraq.
 The album Spirit of the Glen was produced by Jon Cohen and released by Universal on 26 November 2007.
 It was a remake of their most popular song "Amazing Grace" and featured the Czech Film Orchestra.
 Spirit of the Glen was officially launched at Edinburgh Castle and won Album of the Year at the 2009 Classical Brits.
 They have also made regular appearances at the Royal Edinburgh Military Tattoo over the years.

 The bass drummer parades with a distinctive white bearskin cap with red plume.
 Adopted in 1887 for the jubilee of Queen Victoria, it was originally worn by the mounted kettle drummer of the band.
-At some point, the white bearskin cap passed to the pipes and drums of the regiment.
+At some point, the cap passed to the pipes and drums of the regiment.
 Folklore has it that the white bearskin was presented to the regiment by Tsar Nicholas II, the Colonel-in-Chief of the Royal Scots Greys, however this is incorrect according to the regimental history.
-Additionally, pictures exist of the white bearskin cap in use by the regimental kettle drummer prior to 1894 when Tsar Nicholas II was crowned.
+Additionally, pictures exist of this cap in use by the regimental kettle drummer prior to 1894 when Tsar Nicholas II was crowned.